aridjayarecipes/cutesrecipes.web.app/content/post/1792-recipe-of-speedy-grilled-salmon-with-chopped-kale-salad.md

 - "to taste Salt and pepper"
 recipeinstructions:
 - "Spray large skillet with cooking spray.
 Heat over high heat."
-- "Season salon with S&P and paprika"
+- "Season salon with S&amp;P and paprika"
 - "Add the salmon to the pan and allow to cook 4 minutes and flip for another for 2 minutes or until cooked through."
 - "While salmon cooks toss all salad ingredients together.
 Drizzle poppy seed dressing and toss."
 - "Enjoy!"